-The Company may also provide loan finance to ESS Projects prior to acquisition so that the ESS Projects can acquire equipment prior to construction, provided that no more than 15 per cent. of Gross Asset Value (calculated at the time that finance is provided based on the latest available valuations) may be exposed in aggregate to any such investments.
+The Company may provide loan finance to ESS Project Companies so that the ESS Project Companies can acquire equipment prior to construction, provided that no more than 15 per cent. of Gross Asset Value (calculated at the time that finance is provided based on the latest available valuations) may be exposed in aggregate to any such loans.
+The Company may also provide loan finance to Ready to Build Projects for payments under the EPC contract or EPCm contract suite which cannot be classed as being for equipment, provided that no more than 10 per cent. of Gross Asset Value (calculated at the time that finance is provided based on the latest available valuations) may be exposed in aggregate to any such loans.